What to make of non-inferiority and equivalence testing with a post-specified margin?: Conclusion

 While the use of equivalence testing should be encouraged, caution is warranted.
 In a review of equivalence and non-inferiority clinical trials, \citet{le2006quality} find that often studies ``reported margins [that] were so large that they were clearly unconvincing.''
 Indeed, as \citet{gotzsche2006lessons} conclude: ``clinicians should especially bear in mind that noninferiority margins are often far too large to be clinically meaningful and that a claim of equivalence may also be misleading if a trial has not been conducted to an appropriately high standard.''
 We conclude with the following general recommendations:

 \begin{itemize}

+\item If the parameter of interest is not measured in units that are interpretable, one should consider standardized effect sizes. \cite{campbell2020equivalence} notes that: ``equivalence tests for standardized effects may help researchers in situations when what is ``negligible'' is particularly difficult to determine.''
+For instance, if the outcome of interest is a depression scale, the clinical relevance of a certain $x$ point improvement may not be intuitively meaningful.
+It may be difficult to define what number of points can be considered ``negligible.''
+However, since a Cohen's $d=0.2$ is widely interpreted to be a ``small'' sized effect \citep{cohen1977statistical, fritz2012effect}, one could conclude, based on an equivalence test which rejects the null with $\Delta=d=0.2$, that any effect, if it exists, is at most small.

 \item The validity of an equivalence test does not depend on the margin being pre-specified.
 Rather, the necessary requirement for a valid test is that the margin is completely independent of the data.
+In one of our biomedical examples (Afrezza TI + metformin), we described a situation where the researchers had not specified a margin but the FDA adopted a ``standard margin of 0.4\%.''
+While there are no comparable independent agencies to regulate psychology research, peer-review journals do possess substantial leverage and would be wise to consider adopting a set of ``default margins'' (based on standardized effect sizes).
+While ``default equivalence margins'' may not be appropriate for all studies, their use would be similar to that of “default priors” for Bayesian inference \citep{rouder2012default} and offer a potential for more objective analyses.

-Furthermore, simply because a margin has been pre-specified (and is therefore guaranteed to be independent of the data), it is not necessarily an appropriate choice.
+\item Simply because a margin has been pre-specified (and is therefore guaranteed to be independent of the data), it is not necessarily an appropriate choice.
 Regardless of whether the margin is pre-specified, or defined \emph{post}-hoc, we must acknowledge that a claim of ``noninferiority [or equivalence] is almost certain with lenient noninferiority margins'' \citep{flacco2016noninferiority}.
 One should always critically consider the practical implications of the given margin.
-If the parameter of interest is not measured in units that are interpretable, one should consider standardized effect sizes.

 \item {If one is to suggest equivalence based on a \emph{post-hoc} margin, one must, at the very least, be forthcoming and honest about the potential for bias.
 In such cases, every effort should be made to justify the appropriateness of the \emph{post}-specified margin based on factors entirely independent of the observed data.}